 - be an Australian citizen or Australian Permanent Resident or holder of a permanent Humanitarian Visa; and

-- Successfully complete the DIGS program and receive an offer for a bachelor degree at the University of Melbourne in 2017, and
+- Successfully complete the DIGS program in 2017 and receive an offer for a bachelor degree at the University of Melbourne in 2018, and

 - enrol full-time in your course, unless documentary evidence for reasons why you cannot enrol full-time is provided; and

 - Remain enrolled in the bachelor degree until after the census date in each semester.

 In addition, you must: